wacncontent/CustomizeTool/output/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 ###Token Restriction

-To configure the token restriction option, you need to use an XML to describe the token’s authorization requirements.
+To configure the token restriction option, you need to use an XML to describe the token's authorization requirements.
 The token restriction configuration XML must conform to the XML schema shown in [this](#schema) section.

 ####Create ContentKeyAuthorizationPolicies